How to group and ungroup data

 on a table with null values will work properly.
 Null values will appear as empty array elements when grouped with group_by

 .
-Null array elements unwrapped using ungroup
+Null array elements expanded using ungroup

 will appear as null (empty) row entries in the corresponding column.